flurinh/AtomCloudNet/README.md

 ## Challenge of AtomCloudNet

-The most difficult task is "How to combine the neighborhoods atoms features in a meaningful, descriptive way?"
+How to combine the neighborhoods atoms features in a meaningful, descriptive way?
 AtomCloudNet uses a translation- and rotation-invariant kernel based on spherical harmonics.

-The kernel has been described and implemented for pytorch here: https://github.com/mariogeiger/se3cnn
+The kernel has been described and implemented for pytorch [here](https://github.com/mariogeiger/se3cnn) and a useful tutorial on the application can be found [here](https://blondegeek.github.io/e3nn_tutorial/).

 ## Dataset

-We use the well-known QM9 dataset (http://quantum-machine.org/datasets) to predict molecular properties and evaluate our network.
+We use the well-known [QM9 dataset](http://quantum-machine.org/datasets) to predict molecular properties and train our network.

 ## Installation

 Create a conda environment:
 ```
-"conda env create -f environment.yml"
+conda env create -f environment.yml
 ```
 This installs most dependencies, but to run our code you will need the dependencies handling SE(3) point convolution:
 ```